savil/savil.github.com/_drafts/2018-01-24-stanford-bpase-twooheighteen-day-one.md

 Attack: predictable double spending
 * you want to predict private fork, but do so to cancel some tx
-* predict you can product secret fork of k blocks
+* predict you can produce secret fork of k blocks
-* buy $$, if deliverreed before k blocks are mined then include conflicting tx on secret-fork, then publish the fork!
+* buy $$, if delivered before k blocks are mined then include conflicting tx on secret-fork, then publish the fork!
 * D-predictability for large values of D => gives time to prepare for launching an attack
 * could be useful to prepare for stranger attacks by offering to take a bribe

 Attacks: undetectable nothing-at-stake
-* for d-recent protocols, blocks A dn B at two ends of length D fork have "independent psuedorandomness"
+* for d-recent protocols, blocks A and B at two ends of length D fork have "independent pseudorandomness"
 * trying to mine on both sides of fork, doubles chances of successfully mining
 * if all coins are held in diff accounts, can make attack undetectable